scb-10x/correct_language_validator/README.md

 # Description

-Validates that an LLM-generated text is in the expected language.
+Validate that an LLM-generated text is in the expected language.
 If the text is not in the expected language, the validator will attempt to translate it to the expected language.

-Uses the `fast-langdetect` library to detect the language of the input text, and the `iso-language-codes` library to get the language names from the ISO codes.
+Use `fast-langdetect` library to detect the language of the input text, and `iso-language-codes` library to get the language names from the ISO codes.

-Meta AI's `facebook/nllb-200-distilled-600M` translation model (available on Huggingface) is used to translate the text from the detected language to the expected language.
+Utilize Meta's `facebook/nllb-200-distilled-600M` translation model (available on Huggingface) to translate the text from the detected language to the expected language.

 ## Intended use